Brave Survivor of Trauma takes a 'Big Stroll' to Raise Money for HorseTime

 and on Freeview 262 or Freely 565

-Denise McGrail, 46, from Gorebridge, is doing the 'Big Stroll', 11 miles at The Edinburgh Kilt Walk to raise funds for HorseTime, Coldstream - the charity she credits for helping her heal following decades of trauma.
+Denise McGrail, 46, from Gorebridge, is doing the 'Big Stroll@, 11 miles at The Edinburgh Kilt Walk to raise funds for HorseTime, Coldstream - the charity she credits for helping her heal from decades of trauma.

-Denise was diagnosed with complex PTSD in 2020 and for the last 4 years has been recieving support from HorseTime.
-"Initially I completed two workshops, understanding behaviour and resillience and regulation which taught me about healthy relationships and how to regulate my CPTSD symptoms.
-Afterwards I realised I still had a lot of work to do so I undertook 1 to 1 sessions which were tailored specifically to me" says Denise.
+Denise was diagnosed with complex PTSD in 2020 and for the last 4 years has been receiving support from HorseTime.
+"Initially I completed two workshops, understanding behaviours and resilience and regulation which taught me about healthy relationships and how to regulate my CPTSD symptoms.
+Afterwards I realised I still had a lot of work to do so I undertook 1 to 1 sessions which were specifically to me" says Denise.

 But with the help of the charity, Denise says she started to recover.
-"I completed an MSc in Medical Anthropolgy from The University of Edinburgh, got back to driving my car after being in an accident.
+"I compled an MSc in Medical Anthropoly from The University of Edinburgh, got back to driving my car after being in an accident.
 I also trained as a chocolatier and set up my own chocolate business which is thriving".

 Comment Guidelines